Wiz1101/Cisco-asa-firewall-configurations/README.md

     ap# write erase
     ap# reload
    ```

-## The configuration steps on devices
+## The configuration steps on Cisco ASA 5510
 **Important Note**: Before proceeding, ensure that you have console access to the Cisco ASA 5510 through a console cable and terminal emulation software like PuTTY or a similar tool.

 1. **Connect to the Cisco ASA 5510**: